muratk5n/thirdwave/en/README.md

 Scientists roam... they roam the media, MSM, alternative, or otherwise..
 Yet most of these people are just trend followers..
-They followed the electrification mantra without thinking about it themselves.
+They followed the electrification mantra without thinking about it.

 ---